-- Must wear a surgical mask.
+- Must wear a proper face covering during their visit.
 Masks with valves are not permitted.
-We will provide a mask if needed.
+A mask will be provided if needed.

-- Will be screened for symptoms, have a temperature check and be asked for contact information prior to entry.
+- Will be screened for symptoms and asked for contact information prior to entry.
 If needed, visitors will be given personal protective equipment and shown the proper way to wear it.

-- Visitors will be asked to perform hand hygiene upon entry to the facility.
+- Visitors will be asked to wash their hands with soap and water, or use hand sanitizer, upon entry to the facility.

-- Social distancing rules will be applied and visitors may be asked to wait outside
+- If necessary to reduce crowding, visitors may be asked to wait outside.

 - Please note that the ambulatory visitor policy may be adjusted to ensure the safety of staff, patients and visitors.